boeckmann/c64krnl/README.md

 ```
 asm6502 kernal.a65 kernal.bin kernal.lst
 ```
 The command creates a binary 8192 bytes in size.
-The first $4D3 bytes are filled by $AA in place of basic code.
+The first $4D3 bytes are filled by $AA.
+The original ROMS contain code of the BASIC interpreter in this range.
 Otherwise this should hopefully be an exact replica of the C64 KERNAL V3 ROM.

-## And so forth...
+## Variations
-The KERNAL ROM is 8k in size and located at E000-FFFF.

-There are a few things to consider:
-- The C64 KERNAL ROM seems to include some parts of the BASIC interpreter at E000-E4B7, probably because it does not fit into its own ROM.
-- There are holes in the ROM with fill value $AA.
-- The KERNAL code starts at E5000, but from E4D3-E4FF there are 45 bytes of code originating from the source _irqfile_ for fixing various bugs.
+- Most ROMS contain "RRBY" at $FFF6-$FFF9, these are the initials of authors.
+But this is not included in the original source I based my work on.
+I included a flag FLAG_RRBY in kernal.a65 to put them in (on by default).